Professor of Law

 - JD, 1972, Yale University

 Professor Folsom teaches and writes in the areas of antitrust, NAFTA, European Union law, Chinese law, international trade and international business transactions.

 Folsom spent two years as attorney-in-residence with the U.S. Federal Trade Commission and two years as lecturer-in-law at the University of Warwick in England.
 He joined the USD School of Law faculty in 1975.

 Honors and Affiliations

 Folsom has been a senior Fulbright resident scholar in Singapore and a visiting professor at the University of Hong Kong, University of Aix-Marseille, University of Brest, University of Paris, University of Toulouse, University of Puerto Rico, Monash University in Australia and Tecnológico de Monterrey in México.

-Folsom's publications include International Business Transactions, 12th Ed. (with Gordon, Van Alstine, and Ramsey) (West Academic Publishing, forthcoming 2015); State Antitrust Laws (Mathew Bender, 2015); NAFTA, Free Trade and Foreign Investment in the Americas, 5th Ed.
+Folsom's publications include Foreign Investment Law (West Academic Publishing, 2016); International Business Transactions Practitioner's Treatise, 12th Ed.
+(West Academic Publishing, 2016); International Business Transactions: A Problem-Oriented Coursebook, 12th Ed. (with Gordon, Van Alstine, and Ramsey) (West Academic Publishing, 2015); Principles of International Litigation and Arbitration (2015); State Antitrust Laws (Mathew Bender, 2015); NAFTA, Free Trade and Foreign Investment in the Americas, 5th Ed.
 (West Academic Publishing, 2014); Principles of European Union Law, 4th Ed.
 (West Academic Publishing, 2014); and Principles of International Trade Law (West Academic Publishing, 2014).